-The vault itself contains the encrypted private keys to the Bitcoin address that owns the inscription.
-It can be cracked open by the owner at any time, decrypting the private keys and allowing the inscription to be claimed directly on the Bitcoin network.
+Ethereum Ordinal vaults contain the encrypted private keys to the Bitcoin address that owns the inscription.
+The owner can crack open at any time, decrypting the private keys and allowing the inscription to be claimed directly on the Bitcoin network.
 If the vault is opened and the Bitcoin private keys are exposed then the ERC-721 token is burned (meaning it can no longer be traded on Ethereum).
 Alternatively, the vault owner can choose to keep their inscription inside the vault and on Ethereum to allow for easier trading and transfer.

 The following sections of this guide will explain in detail the process of working with Emblem Vaults.